 Beth Archie (firstname.lastname@example.org)

 Beth worked on the relationship between social behavior and genetic relatedness in wild African elephants, in Amboseli National Park for her Ph.D.
 She used microsatellite markers to estimate pairwise relatedness between females, and examined the extent to which relatedness predicted social affiliation.
-Beth is currently the Clare Boothe Luce Assistant Professor in the Department of Biological Sciences at the University of Notre Dame.
+Beth is currently an Associate Professor in the Department of Biological Sciences at the University of Notre Dame.
 See her website.

 Patrick Chiyo (email@example.com)

-Patrick studied the social structure and demography of African elephants.
-He is currently a postdoctoral researcher in the Department of Biological Sciences at the University of Notre Dame.
+Patrick studied the social structure and demography of African elephants, completing his PhD in 2010.
+After 3 years as the Moreau Postdoctoral Fellow in the Department of Biological Sciences at the University of Notre Dame, Patrick is now an independent consultant in wildlife ecology in Nairobi.

 Courtney Fitzpatrick (firstname.lastname@example.org)